-* Territory: Mrs. Shannen Liu represents Kit Armstrong in Hong Kong, Taiwan.
+* Territory: Mrs. Shannen Liu represents Kit Armstrong in Hong Kong, Taiwan and various Asian countries.

 “While he commands an awesome technique, primarily he really is a quintessential, sensitive lyricist.
 Uncorrupted by any historicism, he takes full advantage of the tonal capabilities of the modern piano without surrendering to them.
 On the basis of a touch that is perpetually full of nuances, this is an approach to music characterized by emotion.”

 “Here is a pianist who seems to be on his way to lofty heights.”

 Described by the New York Times as a “brilliant pianist” who combines “musical maturity and youthful daring in his exceptional playing”, Kit Armstrong performs as a soloist with some of the world’s most famous orchestras while maintaining an active career as a recitalist and composer.
 Born in 1992, “Armstrong, the amazement-causing artist who can only be described as a musical phenomenon” (Süddeutsche Zeitung) appears today at major international venues such as the Vienna Musikverein, Amsterdam Concertgebouw, Berlin Philharmonie, Hamburg Elbphilharmonie, NHK Hall Tokyo and Palais des Beaux-Arts Brussels.